IzatheWriter/Beginner-Baker-s-Guide/Other Tools.md

 **A toothpick or a paring knife**

 It may sound funny, but these simple tools will allow you to check if your cake is fully baked.
-It may happen that the cake does change the colour into brown and looks ready from the outside but inside it is still raw.
-Hence, you will need a toothpick or a knife to insert inside the cake.
+It may happen that the cake changes the colour into brown and looks ready from the outside but inside it's still raw.
+Hence, you'll need a toothpick or a knife to insert inside the cake.
 If it comes out dry, the cake is baked.
-If you can see some bits of raw dough on it then it means the cake needs a few more minutes in the oven.
+If you can see some bits of raw dough on it, then it means the cake needs a few more minutes in the oven.
 Just wait and use the clean knife or toothpick again to check the cake.